kingluddite/web-dev-notes/full_stack/meteor/level-ups/intermedia-meteor/01-intro.md

 </template>
 ```

-will give us an automatically generated form based on our schema
+Will give us an automatically generated form based on our schema

+You just need to browse to the new route `http://localhost:3000/recipe-book`

 ![auto generated form](https://i.imgur.com/obcp40O.png)

-we want to hide the author and createdAt fields
+We want to hide the author and createdAt fields

-update `collections/recipes.js`
+Update `collections/recipes.js`

 ```js
 Recipes = new Mongo.Collection( 'recipes' );